farkon00/turing_script/README.md

   halt;
   ```
   ## Cell state
   Cell is special state that represents current cell.
-Can be used in colon operators or with `var` keyword to cnange current cell.
+Can be used in colon operators or with `var` keyword to change the current cell.

   Example:
   ```